budryerson/TFMini-Plus/README.md

 # TFMini-Plus
-Arduino Library for the Benewake TFMini Plus Lidar sensor
+Arduino Library for the Benewake TFMini-Plus Lidar sensor

 The Benewake TFMini-Plus is a unique product and not merely an enhanced version of the TFMini.
 It has its own command and data structure.
 Therefore, various Arduino TFMini libraries are not compatible with the TFMini Plus.